First Foundation Ownership

 Quarterly Revenue Growth

 Please note, there is a significant difference between First Foundation's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if First Foundation is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
-However, First Foundation's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.
+Conversely, First Foundation's market price signifies the transaction level at which participants voluntarily complete trades.